-- Add the egg and milk to the three-quarter portion and mix with a wooden/silicone spoon until completely blended and beginning to form clumps.
+- Add the egg and milk to the larger portion and mix with a wooden/silicone spoon until completely blended and beginning to form clumps.

-- Put this mixture into the baking tin and press down with the back of a spoon to make a biscuit base which is smooth and even.
+- Put this mixture into the baking tin and press down with the back of a spoon or glass to make a biscuit base which is smooth and even.

 - Bake for 15 minutes, then remove from the oven.

 - Spoon the blackberry apple compote onto the biscuit base and spread into a thick even layer.

 - Top this with the remaining crumble-white chocolate mix and bake for a further 20 to 25 minutes until golden.

 - Serve hot, warm or cold.
 Delicious with cream, custard or ice-cream.

 © 2019-2023 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist

 Blackberry Apple Crumble Slice shared with :

 - Meatless Monday with Confessions of a Mother Runner and A Whisk & Two Wands